ChrisZZhong/chriszzhong.github.io/_posts/2024-05-03-system-design-basic.md

 When master down, a slave promote to master, a new slave node will take old slave node job

 ### DB scaling

+**Vertical scaling**: add more powerful CPU, RAM to improve performance
+- may have **single point of failure**
+- expensive for scaling
+- easily reach limit

+**Horizaontal scaling**: separate DB to serveral part called `shard`, it use a hash function to decide which shard goes into.
+For example, we separate the user schema into 4 shards based on `user_id` (called sharding key), the hash function we can use is `hashcode = user_id % 4`
+- evenly distribute data